duartegroup/autodE/doc/README.md

 Documentation can be found at [duartegroup.github.io/autodE](https://duartegroup.github.io/autodE/)

-To build the html docs manually install the dependencies
+To build the html docs manually, in this directory first install the dependencies

 ```
 conda install --file requirements.txt